If you have a disability or any requirements that may put you at greater risk in an emergency, follow these steps to get ready.

 Get your network to check on you immediately if you are advised to evacuate.

 In an emergency, roads and shops could close for days.
+Or they may only be able to take cash.
 Make sure you have supplies for at least three days.
 Include any medicine or special equipment you may need.

 If you have a disability or any requirements that may put you at greater risk in an emergency, find advice to get ready.